insight-creative/Insight-Creative-2021/content/work/a-winning-COVID-19-response/index.md

 ---
-Title: A winning COVID-19 response
+Title: Ho-Chunk Gaming Nekoosa campaign
 seo:
-  title: A winning COVID-19 response
+  title: Ho-Chunk Gaming Nekoosa campaign
   description: When the pandemic hit in spring of 2020, Ho-Chunk Gaming Nekoosa relied on Insight to communicate their reopening plan after a temporary closure.
-  featured_image: Ho-Chunk-Case-Study-A-Winning-COVID-19-Response.jpg
+  featured_image: Ho-chunk-project-cover.jpg
 date: 2021-01-05
 client: Ho-Chunk Gaming Nekoosa
 industries:
   industries:
     - industry: Entertainment
+intro:
+  heading: A winning COVID-19 response
-intro: 'When the pandemic hit in spring of 2020, Ho-Chunk Gaming Nekoosa needed to communicate their reopening plan after a temporary closure.
+  copy: '<p>When the pandemic hit in spring of 2020, Ho-Chunk Gaming Nekoosa needed to communicate their reopening plan after a temporary closure.
 With a goal to announce that the casino was now open for gaming, but with a number of safety precautions in place, they needed a quick-turn, multi-faceted creative campaign.
 Billboards and exterior signage encouraged casino patrons to return, while assuring their safety with details of new guidelines.
-In the casino, playful and informational floor graphics, posters and digital signage reinforced that fun and games can co-exist with a pandemic when you "play it safe."'
+In the casino, playful and informational floor graphics, posters and digital signage reinforced that fun and games can co-exist with a pandemic when you "play it safe."</p>'
 provided_services:
   services:
     - service: Content